Paris firefighter on desperate battle to save Notre Dame

 Breaking News Emails

-PARIS — Firemen normally fight to save lives.
+PARIS — Firefighters normally battle to save lives.
 But Monday’s fight was to save a country's heritage.

-One of the 400 firefighters who helped battle the blaze that engulfed Notre Dame spent all night on Île Saint-Louis, an island in the Seine next to Île de la Cité where the cathedral is situated.
+One of the 400 firefighters who helped battle the blaze that engulfed Notre Dame spent all night on Île Saint-Louis, an island in the Seine next to Île de la Cité where the cathedral is.

 “Notre Dame is Paris’ cultural heritage, and above that it’s France’s heritage," said the fireman who declined to give his name because he was not authorized to speak to the media.
 "Even if it’s a religious building, it’s still Notre Dame.”